I’ve been thinking a lot about what I’m supposed to be doing with my time these days.

 For a while it seemed like things couldn’t be happening any faster.
 It was one surprise after another.
 Trip to Austin for SXSW.
 Promotion at work.
-New partner projects and hours of planning, learning, stressing, executing.
+New partner projects.
+Hours of planning, learning, stressing, and executing.
 Ex-girlfriend drama.
 New people and new places every weekend with a few run ins with old friends in between.

-But then without warning it all just sort of became mundane.
-I don’t think any one event or sudden lack of events caused me to feel this way.
+But then it all just sort of became mundane.
 I’m still going out on weekends with friends.
 Still swamped at work.
 Still planning, learning, stressing, executing.
-But slowly I’m starting to realize that what I fear most has arrived…
+But slowly I’m starting to realize what I fear most has arrived…

 The day in, day out.